eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/008-getting_started/008-quick_start.md

 ### Creating a PHP Project

-A project is a group of files and resources which are displayed in a tree in the PHP Explorer view.
+A project is a group of files and resources which are displayed in a tree in the Project Explorer view.

 <!--ref-start-->